-- 1. Applicants must submit the following documents: - Application form. - 2.
-Application fee of U.S. \$80, which is neither refundable nor applicable against other school fees. - 3.
-Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office, unless otherwise notified by a University official.
-A U.S. \$235 credential evaluation fee or U.S. equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
-Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
-Current résumé. - 5.
-Two letters of recommendation, preferably from supervisors that have known the candidate for at least six months. - 6.
+- 1. Applicants must submit the following documents: - 1.
+Application form - 2.
+Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office.
+Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a National Association of Credential Evaluation Services (NACES) approved evaluation service.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 3.
+Current résumé. - 4.
+Two letters of recommendation, preferably from supervisors that have known the candidate for at least six months. - 5.
 A personal statement of professional goals that includes a minimum of 500 words that address the following areas: - 1.
 What are your professional goals and how will a Graduate degree from Saint Leo University assist you in reaching those goals? - 2.
-Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 3. \If applicable: If you had below a 3.0 GPA at the undergraduate level, how do you think you will be able to handle the academic rigor of a graduate program that requires students to maintain a minimum of a 3.0 GPA? - 2.
+Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 2.
 Applicants must meet the following requirements: - 1.
-A bachelor's degree from a regionally accredited college or university unless student is currently enrolled in a Saint Leo University 3+1 Accelerated Degree Program simultaneously taking both undergraduate and graduate courses. - A minimum 3.0/4.0 GPA in last 60 hours of coursework from a regionally accredited college or university. - If the applicant has less than 3.0/4.0 GPA, a minimum GMAT score of 500 can be used to meet this criteria.
+A bachelor's degree from a regionally accredited college or university unless student is currently enrolled in a Saint Leo University 3+1 Accelerated Degree Program simultaneously taking both undergraduate and graduate courses. - 2.
+A minimum 3.0/4.0 GPA in last 60 hours of coursework from a regionally accredited college or university. - If the applicant has less than 3.0/4.0 GPA, a minimum GMAT score of 500 can be used to meet this criteria.
 Official GMAT test results should be mailed directly to the Graduate Admissions Office.
 Test scores more than five years old are not accepted. - 4.
 Applicants who do not meet the admissions requirements may be evaluated by the MBA Director, who may recommend admission to the Office of Graduate Admission.
 If accepted, the student will be given a provisional admission that allows the student to take only one course during his or her first enrolled term, and the student must earn a grade of B or higher to continue in the program. - 3.
-All international candidates for admission must prove English language proficiency in at least one of the following: - O Test of English as a Foreign Language (TOEFL) minimum score of 79 iBT - o International English Language Testing system (IELTS) minimum score of 6.5 - O Pearson Test of English Academics (PTE A) minimum score of 53 - For transfer students, two semesters with grades of B or higher in English composition courses at regionally accredited post-secondary institutions in the United States - Successful completion of a NAFSA-recognized ESL program - After the application has been processed, the Graduate Admissions Office may contact the applicant for a personal interview.
+All international candidates for admission must prove English language proficiency in at least one of the following: - 1.
+Test of English as a Foreign Language (TOEFL) minimum score of 79 iBT - 2.
+International English Language Testing system (IELTS) minimum score of 6.0 - 3.
+Pearson Test of English Academics (PTE A) minimum score of 53 - 4.
+For transfer students, two semesters with grades of B or higher in English composition courses at regionally accredited post-secondary institutions in the United States - Successful completion of an Association of International Educators or Commission (NAFSA) or Commission on English Language Program Accreditation (CEA) recognized English as a Second Language (ESL) program - 4.
+After the application has been processed, the Graduate Admissions Office may contact the applicant for a personal interview.